longtime2ps/learngit/readme.txt

 Git has a good property to control code.
 Git provides us a sharp equipment in coding.
 Git is a new open source version control software.
+Git gives us an alternative sward to work.